 In 1954 Harry Lester prepared 5 new bodies in aluminum, three for Le Mans 1955, two for Mille Miglia 1955, one of them an open two-seater.
 But the Monkey Stable racing team decided to rebuilt them in fibreglass, so the aluminium bodies never raced and stayed in Lester‘s inventory.
 The original chassis and engine were connected with the OTS prototype M15 body in 1955 or 1956 by Harry Lester from the sold inventory to Peter Cottrell.
 He sold it later to Lorraine Engineering, based close to the Goodwood circuit, who run the car at least until 1959.

-1945 engine and mechanics modified by Harry Lester for racing
+In 1945 engine and mechanics were modified by Harry Lester for racing

 - 1.250 ccm, 100+ PS, Aluminum Laystal Head, 2 x 1 ¼ HD4 SU carburettors, Derrington exhaust / intake manifold, Race – magneto, Alfin Break drums